 Mathematics, Science and Agriculture Department – Week 6

-home/news/Mathematics, Science and Agriculture Department – Week 6
+home/media/Mathematics, Science and Agriculture Department – Week 6

 21st August 2017

 Week 5 was National Science Week and 7B ICT were fortunate enough to watch a live event using the school’s video conferencing facilities.
 Hosted by UNSW at the Sydney Opera House, the session was titled ‘The Journey to Mars Begins’ and featured four young Australian women who are leaders in their scientific fields.